-On the Greek island of Rhodes, my friend and chef Georgia Gerardis is seducing taste buds.
+On the island of Rhodes, my friend and chef Georgia Gerardis is seducing taste buds at her Greek restaurant.
 Greek food, which has always focused on simple and fresh, has never been food porn.
 Until now.

 So let’s start with dessert, my favourite end of the meal.
 Baklava ice cream – vanilla ice cream with crisp flaky filo pastry, and coated in walnuts, pistachios and drizzled with honey syrup – what’s not to love?

 At her restaurant Ammoyiali, Georgia creates art on a plate.
 It’s enough to make you hot and bothered in the most delectable way.
 Georgia calls her food Greek fusion.

 She draws upon regional influences, but she almost always shops for the freshest local produce – a Greek tradition unchanged over time.

 “My dishes are inspired by seasonal ingredients produced in our region but I always overdo it with one specific spice…Love!
 I get inspired by anything, a visit to the open market, a glance at a stall full of glossy green peppers or a basket of freshly picked tomatoes, a peek at a loaf of bread, my own cravings and mainly by the expressions on the faces of pleased customers,” Georgia says.

 “I love Greek cuisine.
 I always put a twist to traditional dishes and find it fascinating making uninspiring ones, like a fava bean puree, via gourmet alchemy into a desirable dish.
 I get flooded by many ideas.
 Sometimes I wish to have many lives to create all the dishes I have in mind!
 One life is simply not enough!”

 Georgia’s husband Anthony is the other driving force in the kitchen.
 Her close friends run the front of the house.
 She says Greeks are updating their food tastes.